-Observatory Park, named for the historic Chamberlain Observatory which resides in the park, is one of Denver’s premier neighborhoods.
+Observatory Park, named for the historic Chamberlain Observatory which resides in the park, is one of Denver’s most prominent neighborhoods.
 The observatory boasts a prized 1894 Alvan Clark-Saegmuller 20-inch refracting telescope, and hosts both weekly and monthly events including the Denver Astronomical Society’s Star Party nights.
 It’s listed on the National Register of Historic Places and in 2008 underwent a complete renovation with support from a Historic Colorado grand, the Denver Astronomical Society, and the Observatory Park Community (1).

-Observatory Park – Denver Real Estate Snapshot
+Observatory Park – Real Estate Snapshot

 Observatory Park real estate typically starts in the high $400,000 range and moves to north of a million.
 Lots that have been scrapped and rebuilt hold newer construction while beautiful older homes still exist within the lovely tree lined streets.
 Furthermore, it has recently been reported that Mill Creek Residential Trust, a Dallas-based residential real estate company, plans to build 275 luxury apartment units in Observatory park near the campus of DU.
 Their rationale for choosing Observatory Park is “the easy commute to Denver employment centers” from the neighborhood, and its close proximity to “some of Denver’s best amenities and transit” (2).
 The expected completion of this complex is in the first quarter of 2017.

 2) Dallas firm to build 275 apartments near University of Denver